 Zero-turn mowers have safety procedures that require certain steps to be followed when starting and operating the lawn mower.

 SOLUTION: Refer to your mower’s operating manual to ensure you are operating your lawn mower correctly so you don’t set off the safety features that shut off your lawn mower.

-This includes setting the parking brake, placing the speed levers in neutral, and starting the Toro.
+This includes setting the parking brake and placing the speed levers in neutral before starting your Toro’s engine.

 Still Having Problems with Your Toro Lawn Mower?

 It would be great to own a problem-free lawn mower, but it’s never the case.
 No matter what brand mower you own, you’re going to run into problems the longer you own it.